 The BBA has awarded this Certificate to the company named above for the system described herein.
-This system has been assessed by the BBA as being fit for its intended use provided it is installed, used ar out in this Certificate.
+This system has been assessed by the BBA as being fit for its intended use provided it is installed, used and maintained as set out in this Certificate.